Mess for Less

 A hand holding a yellow clip presses it into black paint on a white paper plate, perfect for creating paper plate baby farm animals.

-3. Glue on the googly eyes.
+3. Glue on googly eyes.

 Paper Plate cow